Najith101/Realtime-Face-Mask-detection/README.md

 Step 2: Use the py file to get and model that was created and capture the face using the caffe model.

-Step 3: The py file will run the camera in the desktop(if its run on a computer) and will show the result which can then be saved
+Step 3: The py file will run the camera in the desktop(if its run on a computer) and will show the result which can then be saved.

 ## Project status